-The 'things' that we want to know about include ideas (knowledge), persons, organisations, the environment and events.
-These things are termed object classes.
-Some examples of object classes are 'Person', 'Dwelling' and 'Service Provider Organisation'.
-A characteristic of the object class that all instances of the object class have in common is known as a property.
-A property is normally the item of interest.
+The things that we want to know about include ideas (knowledge), persons, organisations, the environment and events.
+These things are termed Object classes.
+Some examples of object classes are 'Person', 'Dwelling' and 'Service provider organisation'.
+A characteristic of the object class is known as a Property.
+It is normally the item of interest.
 For example, the object class 'Person' can have properties such as 'Sex' and 'Date of birth'.

-A data element concept is defined as a concept created by the union of an object class and a property.
-Only one object class and one property can be joined for each data element concept; for example, the data element concept: 'Person-date of birth'.
+A Data element concept is defined as a concept created by the union of an object class and a property.
+Only one object class and one property can be joined for each data element concept, for example, 'Person - date of birth'.

-As can be seen from the diagram, a data element is formed when a data element concept is represented in the real world by a set of values (a value domain).
+As can be seen from Figure 1, a Data element is formed when a data element concept is represented in the real world by a set of values (a Value domain).